-MEPs could soon start negotiations with EU countries on rules that could force internet companies to remove content promoting terrorism within an hour of being informed.
+Parliament has approved new rules that force internet companies to remove content promoting terrorism within an hour of being informed.

 In a move aimed at combatting radicalisation online, Parliament wants internet companies to remove online content promoting terrorism within an hour of receiving an order from national authorities.
 It is crucial to remove this content within hours of being published because of how fast it spreads.
 Companies that systematically and persistently fail to abide by the law could be fined up to 4% of their global turnover.

-While MEPs would like to boost public security, they are also keen to protect free speech and press freedom.
-MEPs made it clear that the expression of polemic or controversial views on sensitive political questions should not be considered terrorist content.
-They also underline that hosting service providers should establish user-friendly complaint mechanisms and ensure that complaints are dealt with promptly and in full transparency.
+While MEPs want to boost public security, they are also keen to protect free speech and press freedom.
+MEPs made it clear that content disseminated for educational, journalistic, artistic or research purposes or for awareness-raising purposes to prevent or counter terrorism will not be considered terrorist content.
+This includes the expression of polemic or controversial views on sensitive political questions.
+They also underline that hosting service providers should establish user-friendly complaint mechanisms and ensure that complaints are dealt with promptly and in full transparency. .

 MEPs also insist that internet companies hosting content uploaded by users, such as Facebook or YouTube, shouldn´t be obliged to proactively identify terrorist content, something that these platforms claim would be a heavy burden for them.
 Monitoring the information or actively seeking facts indicating illegal activity should be the responsibility of the competent national authority.